bexis/Documents/HowTo/HowToCreditData.md

 **Example public data (DOI):** Schöning, Ingo; Solly, Emily; Klötzing, Theresa; Schrumpf, Marion (2019): Mineral soil pH values of all experimental plots (EP) of the Biodiversity Exploratories project from 2011, Soil (core project).
 Version 6.
 Biodiversity Exploratories Information System.
 Dataset. https://doi.org/10.25829/bexis.14447-1.10.28

-(We will provide a citation string within the dataset download package in the future.)

-**LUI tool - land use intensity index:** If you have used the LUI caclulation tool, please reference as indicated in the [info file](https://www.bexis.uni-jena.de/LUI/main/DownloadPDF?fileName=LUI-citation.pdf) found there.

 ### 1.3 How to make a data availability statement